dametreusv/Springboard_Data_Science/README.md

 # Springboard Projects
 This is a repository that hosts all Springboard related projects.
-In depth review of capstone projects can be found at:
+Capstone projects can be found at:
 - [World Development Indicators](https://github.com/dametreusv/world_development_indicators)